solo-io/wasm/docs/content/reference/_index.md

 ---
 title: "Reference"
-description: "Reference for the Wasme CLI
+description: "Reference for the Wasme CLI"
 weight: 5
 ---